Royal STaC this week!!!

 The PDBC’s cadre of bridge teachers uses multiple teaching methods which demonstrate and apply an understanding of different learning styles.
 Methods include didactic instruction, inferential instruction using a problem-solving approach, and guided exploration for individualized instruction as well as for both small and large-group instruction.

-Our mission is to use bridge as an educational tool for youth and adults.
+Our mission is to use bridge as an educational tool.
 By teaching bridge, through formal instruction and providing opportunities to play, we teach discipline; motivate academic, professional and other achievement; foster positive social skills; and empower both youth and adults to succeed.

 Zero Tolerance Policy